Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 Create an interface “Shape” that contains methods ‘area’, ‘draw’, ‘rotate’, ‘move’ etc. Now create two classes “Circle” and “Rectangle” that implement this ‘Shape’ interface and implement the methods ‘area’, ‘move’, etc. Write a main() function to create two “Circle” and three “Rectangle”, then move them.
-Print the details of circles and rectangles before after moving them.
+Print the details of circles and rectangles before after moving them. [sol](./assingment1/Sol14.java)
-> implementation of rotation is not done

 15. Imagine a toll booth and a bridge.
 Cars passing by the booth are expected to pay an amount of Rs.
 50/- as toll tax.
 Mostly they do but sometimes a car goes by without paying.
 The toll booth keeps